graphite-project/graphite-web/docs/config-local-settings.rst

   `Default: CONF_DIR/graphTemplates.conf`
   The location of the Graphite-web Graph Template configuration

-WHISPER_DIR
+WHISPER_DIRS
-  `Default: /opt/graphite/storage/whisper`
+  `Default: ['/opt/graphite/storage/whisper']`
-  The location of Whisper data files
+  The locations of Whisper data files

 RRD_DIR
   `Default: /opt/graphite/storage/rrd`
   The location of RRD data files

 DATA_DIRS
-  `Default: [WHISPER_DIR, RRD_DIR]`
+  `Default: [WHISPER_DIRS, RRD_DIR]`
   The list of directories searched for data files.
-By default, this is the value of WHISPER_DIR and RRD_DIR (if rrd support is detected).
-If this setting is defined, the WHISPER_DIR and RRD_DIR settings have no effect.
+By default, this is the value of WHISPER_DIRS and RRD_DIR (if rrd support is detected).
+If this setting is defined, the WHISPER_DIRS and RRD_DIR settings have no effect.

 LOG_DIR